WHAT HAPPENS IN THE CHASTE CLARISSA

 The other important thing is to give the main character a moral need as well as a psychological need (above).
 A character with a moral need is always hurting others in some way.

-Baxter’s Moral Need: Truby cautions that if the character is already cognizant of what he needs then there is no story.
+Baxter’s Moral Need: If the main character is already aware of what he needs then there is no story.
 Sure enough, Baxter has no idea that how he interacts with women — preying upon the attractive ones while ignoring the middle-aged ones — is wrong.
-In some stories, the main character has a self-revelation, but not in this one.
+In some stories, the main character has a anagnorisis, but not in this one.
 Instead, the revelatory aspect of the story should happen within the reader: We should realise that Baxter’s view of women are wrong, and perhaps examine our own inherent beliefs about women and beauty.

 My interpretation of Clarissa is informed by feminism.
 I believe Clarissa is not given a voice in this story — something Cheever does deliberately, at best guess — underscored most clearly in the scene where she pours Baxter tea and utters only four words the entire time, regarding his tea.
 The fact that she is pouring tea for a male guest she doesn’t even want is another way to underscore her subservient position inside an ostensibly privileged one of upper class idleness.
 Clarissa is in fact stuck inside a gilded cage, not necessarily because her marriage is unsatisfactory (reader expectations are subverted when we learn that she has written to her husband of Baxter’s kiss) but because her beauty is preventing her from interacting authentically with other people.